DeetonRushy/DeeL/README.md

 These are defined in `DVariables.cs`, the identifier doesn't have to start with '$'.
 The dictionary called `Variables` contains key-value pairs.
 If the key matches the identifier, the token and value will replace the identifier token.
+This is all happens during parsing.

 I plan to add a way to add these from the commandline.
 ## This isn't too serious